lgarron/sd-card-backup/README.md

       ]
     }

-`sd-card-backup` will iterate through any listed SD cards that are mounted and back up files sorted by `file-type/year/date/sd-card` as follows:
+`sd-card-backup` will iterate through any listed cards that are mounted and back up files sorted by `file-type/year/date/sd-card` as follows:

 | Source      | `/Volumes/KUBO/DCIM/103CANON/IMG_8868.CR2`                            |
 | ----------- | --------------------------------------------------------------------- |